TNG/if-webpage-plugins/DISTRIBUTION.md

 This is a short-coming since it can lead to a broken main branch.
 But otherwise I have to do even more manual stuff.
 Doesn't make me happy...
-But might have to reconsider if this proves the wrong choice.
+Might have to reconsider if this proves to be the wrong choice.